Returns the status of the last cursor FETCH statement issued against any cursor currently opened by the connection.

 For example, a user executes a FETCH statement from one cursor, and then calls a stored procedure that opens and processes the results from another cursor.
 When control is returned from the called stored procedure, @@FETCH_STATUS reflects the last FETCH executed in the stored procedure, not the FETCH statement executed before the stored procedure is called.

-This example uses @@FETCH_STATUS to control cursor activities in a WHILE loop.
+The following example uses @@FETCH_STATUS to control cursor activities in a WHILE loop.